 From the USDA PRAL list, this table displays as snapshot of the PRAL scores of foods relative to purine content and gout.

 The table shows foods with high amounts of purines, like tuna, beef and lobster are also acid-forming.
-This means these foods are not only going to increase uric acid production, but will also hinder uric acid removal from the body.
+This means these foods are not only going to increase uric acid production, but will also hinder uric acid removal.
 If you are living with gout, you know this is a terrible combination!

 Keep in mind, many foods score much higher or lower on the PRAL scale than the few foods shown.
 Dairy products, such as cheese, are extremely acidifying and can have scores over +30.

 On the alkaline end, herbs and spices, like ground turmeric can have a score below -40.
-So, adding spices to enhance the flavor of your meals will also neutralize the acidifying effects of other foods.
+So, adding gout-friendly spices to enhance the flavor of your meals will also neutralize the acidifying foods.

 Beans and Legumes are not High-risk for Gout

-In my other post called What are the Worst Foods to Eat for Gout, I did not consider beans, legumes and vegetables are high risk because of two reasons.
-Here are the reasons why.
+In my other post called What are the Worst Foods to Eat for Gout, I did not consider beans, legumes and vegetables as high risk because of two reasons.

-First, they typically contain two to three times less purines than other foods considered to be high-risk for gout.
-The other reason is that research has proven that vegetable-based purines do not increase uric acid levels as much as animal-based purines.
+First, they typically contain two to three times less purines than foods considered to be high-risk for gout.
+The second reason is vegetable-based purines do not increase uric acid levels as much as animal-based purines.

-These alkaline-forming foods make it easier for you body to remove uric acid because they are loaded with fiber and antioxidants, which makes it easier to remove uric acid.
-This lowers their overall risk to cause gout.
+Alkaline-forming foods make it easier for you body to remove uric acid because they are loaded with fiber and antioxidants, which makes it easier to remove uric acid.
+This lowers your overall risk of gout.

 - The PRAL score measures how acidifying or alkalizing food are after being metabolized, where the pH scale measures how acidic or alkaline foods are before eating